erajasekar/lmes-feedback/PITCHME.md

 ** Teach how to learn **

-Shift from Just in case vs Just in time learning.
+Shift from Just in case to Just in time learning.

 > Today, you need to be a life long learner